Go Big Red Foods! Husker-Inspired Healthy Eats

 - The juice has shown to decrease blood pressure and improve triglyceride levels.

 Try adding the arils to a salad, yogurt parfait or just munch on them alone.
 The texture is a unique burst of juice!
-By adding 100 percent pomegranate juice to a sparkling water or a smoothie makes for a refreshing flavor.
+Adding 100 percent pomegranate juice to a sparkling water or a smoothie makes for a refreshing flavor.

 Not just for your Thanksgiving table!
 Cranberries offer sky high antioxidant levels that fight free radicals, which can lead to illness or disease.